 Background

-Talking about aftersales processes for me is like going back to my roots.
-With almost 35 years’ experience within the aftersales arena, I think I’m reasonably positioned to talk about some of the challenges faced by aftersales departments along with some well-tested solutions.
+Talking about aftersales processes for me is like returning to my professional roots.
+With over 35 years of experience in the aftersales arena, I’m in a strong position to reflect on the challenges faced by aftersales departments — along with some well-tested, practical solutions.

-During my automotive career, I’ve spent time in multiple different roles: technician, supervisor, manager, trainer and consultant.
-All of which have built my skills to navigate what is often seen as a complex process.
+Throughout my automotive career, I’ve taken on multiple roles: technician, supervisor, manager, trainer and consultant.
+Each has strengthened my ability to navigate what’s often seen as a complex, demanding process.

 So, what goes wrong?